When it comes to the business of driving downloads and monetizing apps, the marketing minds behind gaming apps have it down.

 If you haven’t already, it’s time to move on from this one-and-done approach and think about building an ongoing relationship with your users—one that will incent them to make one or more purchases after downloading your app.

 Freemium games like Fortnite are free to download but monetize astoundingly well through in-app purchases.
-The chart below shows just how good app marketers are at this monetization method.
+The chart below shows just how good app marketers are at monetizing mobile games, as mobile game consumer spend soars in both Google Play and the App Store.

 There are several different ways you can configure in-app purchases, depending on what works best for your app.
 Another thing you’ll want to take note of is that iOS users spend 2.5x more than Android users, to the tune of $1.08 versus $0.43 in monthly in-app purchases per user, per app.
 These iOS users are also roughly 50% more likely to spend any money at all in apps when compared to Android users.